Hang Upside Down Boots Benefits (& Teeter Gravity Boots Review)

 Generally, hanging upside down is completely safe for most people.
 In fact, in 2008 stunt-master David Blaine hung upside down for 3 full days – without experiencing any type of health problems whatsoever.

 His eyes were fine, his blood pressure was fine, and so was everything else.

-But, to be on the safe side, if you have high blood pressure, heart disease or an eye condition, or if you’ve undergone fusion surgery – check with your doctor before you use gravity boots.
+But, to be on the safe side, if you have high blood pressure, heart disease, or an eye condition, or if you’ve undergone fusion surgery – check with your doctor before you use gravity boots.

-As for The Teeter inversion boots specifically, no need to worry.
-They are solidly built and well constructed.
+They are well made, solid, and well constructed.
 They fit most ankle sizes and have a double-lock system which ensures safety and security.

 Other features include:

 1. Bootstraps that adjust to your ankles – varying several inches in diameter.

 2. Removable calf loops that add comfort by placing a two-degree bend in the knees to help reduce load.